 They know it's going to get reported.

-The only thing I can think of, the only thing I can why come out?
+The only thing I can think of, the only thing I can, why come out?

 This is important.

-This this is this is not haphazard, folks.
+This is not haphazard, folks.

-Why come out with a story on Sunday truthfully reporting the unemployment rate in this country at 16.2%.
+Why come out with a story on Sunday, truthfully reporting the unemployment rate in this country at 16.2%?

 Why do that?